It is quite often said that email list is an asset and one must start building an email list right from day one of starting an online business.

 On the other hand, if you offer a free mini-course on Digital Photography with some valuable tips and information to your email subscriber to enhance their skills then there is a greater chance of them buying your paid course.

 To make email marketing campaign more effective, one can also offer a free eBook along with a 7-day free email course to the site visitors.
 I will create a separate article on how to offer a free eBook and build your email list quickly.
 There are many popular eBook creator tools that can help you easily create professionally looking eBooks.
-Personally I like Designrr to create my eBooks as it allows me to convert my existing blog articles into eBooks.
+Personally I like Designrr to create eBooks as it allows me to convert my existing blog articles into eBooks automatically.

 Let's move on.